guozhaosengzs/nba/README.md

 npm install --save react-dom
 ```

-* Note: from now on installing with npm might yeild different results based on your environment, so read the output carefully, and try prompted command if needed.
+* Note: from now on installing with npm might yeild different results based on your environment, so read the output carefully, and try prompted command if needed (**sometimes you would need to use *--froce* if regular install option fails**).

 #### 3. Install node modules in the folders
 Locate the working directory of the web app, should be something like
 nba/ .... /project.
-Open two terminals and run the following command on different terminals.
+Open two terminals and run the following command on different terminals. (*npm i* and *npm install* are interchangeable)
 ```
 cd server
 npm install